-Plaintiffs have not shown that eliminating straight ticket voting will increase wait times.
-Plaintiffs' theory depends on the expert declaration of Muer Yang.
-See ECF 18-1 at 6.2 But Dr. Yang's limited analysis cannot help Plaintiffs for four reasons.
+The Court has already concluded that whether HB 25 will "cause[] longer lines at polling places" is "uncertain" and speculative.
+Bruni, 2020 WL 3452229, at 5.
+Plaintiffs seemingly agreed in their reply brief in support of their first motion for a preliminary injunction.
+Bruni v.
+Hughs, No. 5:20cv-35, ECF 62 at 4. ("[O]ne can only guess as to how many voters will arrive at a given polling place on a given day in a future election.").
+Plaintiffs' evidence before the Court does not move the needle.
+Their theory depends on the expert declaration of Muer Yang.
+See ECF 6-2 at 6.4 But Dr. Yang's limited analysis cannot help Plaintiffs for four reasons.
 First, Dr. Yang's analysis says nothing of actual vote times in Texas.
 He did not even consider how long it takes any Texan to vote or how the STV option operates on Texas voting machines.
 Second, Dr. Yang did not estimate voting time in future elections.
-He considered only how the 2016 election might have been different without straight ticket voting, assuming nothing else changed.
+He considered only how the 2016 election might have been different without straight ticket voting, assuming nothing else changed, leading him to ignore the effects of the pandemic.
 Third, Dr. Yang did not analyze the State as a whole.
-He considered only 19 polling places in 2 of Texas's 254 counties.
-Fourth, even if Plaintiffs were right about lines to vote, Dr. Stephen Graves-an expert from the Massachusetts Institute of Technology on designing and implementing polling places-demonstrates that any problems could be solved through reallocating voting machines rather than mandating straight ticket voting.
+He considered polling places in only 2 of Texas's 254 counties.
+Fourth, even if Plaintiffs were right about lines to vote, Dr. Stephen Graves-an expert from the Massachusetts Institute of Technology on designing and implementing polling placesdemonstrates that any problems could be solved through reallocating voting machines rather than mandating the STV option.

-2 The three declarations from individual voters recount unfortunate but idiosyncratic problems at particular polling places during a previous general election, when STV was still available, and primary elections, when STV is inapplicable.
+4 The three declarations from individual voters recount unfortunate but idiosyncratic problems at particular polling places during a previous general election, when STV was still available, and primary elections, when STV is inapplicable.
 They provide no evidence of wait times in general or the effect of repealing STV.
-See ECF 19-6 (Pls.'
+See ECF 6-3 (Pls.'
 Exs.
 5-7).

-Case 5:20-cv-00035 Document 57 Filed on 06/06/20 in TXSD Page 12 of 52 a.
+a.
 Correcting Dr. Yang's Unwarranted Assumptions Shows that Eliminating Straight Ticket Voting Does Not Meaningfully Increase Wait Times